Azornes/Convert-subtitles-Context-Menu/README.md

 2. Run the ConvertSubInstall.bat

 To uninstall, run the ConvertSubUninstall.reg file.
+> [!CAUTION]

-Note: The program might stop working if you move the folder after installation.
+> The program might stop working if you move the folder after installation.

 # 🛠 Usage